 • Discussion of philosophical concepts in the context of social engagement and community integrity.

 Each member of the Insight Body faculty has been carefully selected because of his or her contributions in the evolution of the world of yoga and movement.
 We are very proud to offer such a unique group of highly experienced, intelligent, and capable teachers; every one a pioneer in his or her own way.
 As an international collective, we aim to broaden and enlighten the vision of yoga educators and movers everywhere.

-Maria Pountou - asana, sequencing, vinyasa, strength-based methods, myofascial release, joint mobility, anatomy, therapeutic approaches and applications, teaching yoga for athletes.
+Asana, sequencing, vinyasa, strength-based methods, myofascial release, joint mobility, embodied anatomy, therapeutic approaches and applications.